MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/aws-terraform-al2.md

 - Run the `terraform apply --auto-approve` command and wait for the plan to finish.
 Upon completion, you will have an AWS Amazon Linux 2 EC2 instance deployed and connected as a new Azure Arc enabled server inside a new resource group.

-- Open the Azure portal and navigate to the `arc-servers-demo` resource group.
+- Open the Azure portal and navigate to the `Azure Arc servers-demo` resource group.
 The virtual machine created in AWS will be visible as a resource.

     ![A screenshot showing an Azure Arc enabled server in the Azure portal.](./img/aws-terraform-al2/al2-server.png)